Home General information about our school

 - Facilities include a state of the art P.E. hall, 2 pitches, 2 basketball courts and a ball wall.
 Each classroom is equipped with a wide variety of ICT resources to aid teaching.

 - St Mary’s National School is a Catholic Primary School, under the patronage of Bishop Seamus Freeman, Bishop of Ossory.

-- There are 19 teachers in the school.
-15 mainstream,3 Special Education teachers and an Administrative Principal.
-There are also three part-time English Language and resource teachers employed.
+- There are 23 teachers in the school.
+18 mainstream, 5 Special Education teachers and an Administrative Principal.

 - We have 3 special needs assistants (S.N.A’s) in the school.

 - The school is co-educational.